PSYC 100 General Psychology 4 credits

 PSYC 301 Tests and Surveys 3 credits

 This course is an overview of test and survey construction, intended to help students conducting original research to design their own psychological measurement instruments.
 Topics to be discussed include bias in testing and survey wording, assessment of reliability and validity, and various item formats used in psychological testing.
 Students will construct and test their own psychological instrument.
+Prerequisites: PSYC 205; at least sophomore standing.

 PSYC 306 Research Methodology 3 credits

 This course is an examination of various types of research design and important issues in design and statistical analysis.
 Students propose research projects as an application of principles covered in the course.
-Prerequisite: at least junior status.
+Prerequisite: At least junior status.

 PSYC 311 Experimental: Cognitive 4 credits